jnssay/nexusapp/README.md

 - Event confirmation:
     - show other ideas that were unchosen, with read-only votes
 - back button should not go to the redirect page
-- if user clicks submit idea multiple times, it should only send once into backend

 <br>